samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/ContentEditorUserGuide/README.md

 * Add components saved in the Content Library to your Flow Container.
   * See: [Saving a component in the Content Library](/Components/FlowContainer#saving-a-component-in-the-content-library)
+* Unlink components from Content Library Items.
+  * See: [Unlinking a component from the Content Library](/Components/FlowContainer#unlinking-a-component-from-the-content-library)